WUXP-TV: MT Communications ownership

 In the wake of the SouthWest MultiMedia sale effort stalling, TVX found another buyer for WCAY-TV: MT Communications, the company of Michael Thompson.
 Thompson already had a history with independent television in Nashville; he had been one of WZTV's executives when it went back on the air in 1976.
 The call letters were changed to WXMT in October 1989 as part of the insertion of "MT" into the call signs of its stations.

-MT Communications assumed the challenge TVX had faced in its entire history running channel 30: it was in second-place to WZTV among independent stations.
+MT Communications assumed the challenge TVX had faced in its entire history running channel 30: passing WZTV in the ratings.
 As MT was buying WCAY-TV, Act III Broadcasting acquired WZTV.
 Act III would make a reputation as a consolidator of independents in medium markets.
 In 1988, Act III simultaneously acquired Richmond, Virginia, independent WRLH-TV and the programming of competitor WVRN-TV, incorporating the latter's programming and physical assets into the former as the latter went off the air permanently.
 The next year, it agreed to acquire WUTV in Buffalo, New York, along with the programming inventory of competitor WNYB-TV, which then was sold to a Christian broadcaster; the deal was not completed until June 1990 owing to ownership complications in the market.
 Act III clearly coveted the Fox affiliation of WXMT; vice president Bert Ellis stated in 1989 that "we bought ZTV figuring it would eventually get a Fox affiliation", even though Fox's vice president of affiliate relations for the central region characterized such a move as "very unlikely".